yashasviyadav1/DSA/Core-Concepts/Strings/StringAlgorithms.md

+# **String Algorithms**:-

+For Pattern Searching :
 - Bruteforce pattenr searching
-- Boyer Moree Algorithm
+- Boyer Moree Algorithm (BM)
+- Knuth-Morris-Pratt Algo  (KMP)

+---
+---
+---
 ## **Bruteforce pattern searching**

 takes n*m time where n is length of text and m is length of pattern